yahoojp-marketing/ads-display-api-documents/bestpractice/en/display_ads_campaign.md

 Since available campaign goals vary by each account, you need to check available campaign goals in advance.

-See also `Account` object for more detail.
+See also `AccountAuthority` object for more detail.

 ### 2. Create a campaign by goal